 The best way to monitor these is to create a weekly dashboard with the figures that are most relevant to you.
 You would not fly a plane without looking at the dashboard regularly, so why would you try to run your business without doing the same?

-Now you are measuring your cash flow regularly, how can you improve it?
+Now you are measuring your cash flow regularly, how can you improve it even more?
 Some of the best and simplest strategies that I have used with clients are as follows:

-- Request or increase an up-front deposit from customers;
+- Request or increase up-front deposits from customers;

 - Ensure work is finished quickly and dispatched on time;

 - Invoice immediately, or on a more regular basis;

 - Reduce your payment terms and charge interest to late payers;

 - Have a debt collection policy and apply it rigorously;